CPAN-Security/security.metacpan.org/docs/charter.md

   - Introduce tooling and infrastructure for establishing provenance, chain-of-trust and chain-of-custody
   - Introduce tooling for downstream verification of provenance, chain-of-trust and chain-of-custody
 - [Metadata and Software Bill of Materials](https://github.com/orgs/CPAN-Security/projects/1)
-  - Tooling for the creation and verification of SBOM objects commonly used to communicate the composition and pedigree of CPAN dependencies, even when these dependencies cross ecosystem boundraries.
+  - Tooling for the creation and verification of SBOM objects commonly used to communicate the composition and pedigree of CPAN dependencies, even when these dependencies cross ecosystem boundaries.
   - Update CPAN package metadata to enable end-users to comply with legislative obligations.
 - [Vulnerability Index](https://github.com/orgs/CPAN-Security/projects/10)
   - Standardization and publishing of CPAN package vulnerabilities in relevant indexes (our own, CPANSA, CVE or whatever), to ensure that common (including third-party) tooling for Software Composition Analysis or vulnerability assessment work with CPAN dependencies.